Documentation of THE INFINITE CAVE installed at the Esplanade Arts and Heritage Centre, 2023.

-THE INFINITE CAVE is a multimedia art project that originated as a reaction to and a reflection upon the concept of “post truth”.
-The project subsequently evolved into an adventure into online sharing culture and a look at how social media challenges our understanding of truth and reality.
+THE INFINITE CAVE is a multicultural cross section of human experience as seen through a million eyes.
+It is an adventure into online sharing culture and a look at how the internet challenges our understanding of truth and reality.

-The structure of the Earth is based on the ancient idea of the four elements (EARTH, AIR, FIRE, and WATER).
-The four elements are arranged in concentric rings reminiscent of a geology diagram that shows a cross section of our planet.
+The structure of the Earth is based on the four elements (EARTH, AIR, FIRE, WATER).
+The elements are arranged in concentric rings reminiscent of a geology diagram that shows a cross section of our planet.
 The center of the work (the core of the planet) contains videos related to the element FIRE.
-For example, there are videos of volcanoes, forest fires, explosions, house fires, etc. Surrounding the fire imagery are videos representing the element EARTH, which include everything from people and cities, to animals, plants and landscapes.
-The EARTH imagery is surrounded by WATER, and the outermost ring features the element AIR.
+This is surrounded by imagery related to the element EARTH, which is surrounded by WATER, and the outermost ring features the element AIR.

 Overall, the project uses more than half a million video clips sourced from the internet.
 I sorted the videos into 164 general categories and created themed compilations (film collages) for each category.
 When seen all together, they form a codex of planet Earth.